areyde/areyde.github.io/_pages/about.md

 **Writing**.
 I am, and always was, a very text-based person.
 I think in text, perceive the world in text, and that's how I started writing papers in the first place.
 If I had to choose the most important thing I do in my life, that would be [writing poetry](https://areyde.com/poetry/).
-For my inspiration, I draw on the Russian classics of the second half of the 19th century.
+For inspiration, I draw on my favourite literature, namely, the Russian classics of the second half of the 19th century.
 I also sometimes write random thoughts in the form of [essays](https://areyde.com/notes/). 📜

 **Even more humanities**.
-I love [philosophy](https://areyde.com/favourite_philosophers/) and care especially deeply about Eastern philosophy
-— Chinese (Taoism, Chan Buddhism) and Indian (Śramaṇa/Nāstika traditions: Buddhism, Jainism, Ājīvika), — as well as various religious movements all over the world. 📿
-More recently I also fell in love with history, from the dawn of time to ≈1929 (I really do not like 20th century).
+In addition to philosophy and esoterics that I studied, more recently I also fell in love with history, from the dawn of time to ≈1929 (I really do not like the 20th century).
-I especially like all Chinese history, history of West Asia in the first centuries CE, Early Medieval times (islam and Tang dynasty), and the steppe history of Central Asia. ️🪶
+I particularly like all Chinese history, history of West Asia in the first centuries CE, Early Medieval times (≈ islam and the Tang dynasty), and the steppe history of Central Asia. ️🪶
-A more narrow period from ≈1860s to the end of the First World War is my main inspiration and passion in everything — history, poetry, prose, paintings, classical music, and overall aesthetics. 🏛️
+A narrow period from ≈1860s to the end of the First World War is my main inspiration and passion in everything — history, poetry, prose, paintings, classical music, and overall aesthetics. 🏛️

 **Chinese language**.
 Another major love of mine is the Chinese language.
-In addition to learning it, I love [analyzing its content, popularity, history, and evolution](https://areyde.com/chinese/) — and care about linguistics in general. 💬
+I learned it for my studies, but I also love analyzing its content, history, and evolution.
+I created and maintain the [Chinese language database](https://areyde.com/chinese/), which includes character and word frequency lists, HSK 2.0 and HSK 3.0 levels, pinyin, meanings, radicals, and stroke counts.
+It can be used to both analyze the language and learn it. 💬

 **Travel**.
-I like [walking and biking](https://areyde.com/srbija/) a lot.
+I like physical sports, in particular, [walking and biking](https://areyde.com/srbija/) a lot (and putting it on a map, of coruse).
 I also wrote down and visualized [all the places where I have ever been](https://areyde.com/travels/): more than 200 cities and towns in 22 countries.
 Luckily, their number can only go up! 🧳